-Already in the business for 24 years, are synonymous with beautiful flower arrangements.
+Already in the business for over 24 years, are synonymous with beautiful flower arrangements.
 With former ballet dancers Stephen Wicks and Mark Welford at the helm, this is far from your average florist.
 If their ‘English country gardens with a twist’ approach sounds rather wonderful, that’s because it is… Review by Annie Collyer

 Workshops take place in , as Bloomsbury Flowers have been supplying all London-based Firmdale Hotels with their arrangements since 1999.
 Stephen and Mark work as a double act, with everything perfectly set out for us on arrival.
 Greeted with a glass of champagne and with canapés floating around the room, the small group of flower enthusiasts were ready to get down to some floral fun.

 Each of us had a checklist of flowers and foliage to gather, and after watching Stephen expertly assemble his own example, starting with the smallest flowers first, we were ready to go.
 As we admired the beautiful vases set out in front of us, Mark revealed the often-overlooked fact that flower arranging is all about the container – from its shape to even its texture.